Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

    :width: 300 px
    ```

-You can now make transactions on different dApps in the Terra ecosystem from your mobile device.
+You can now make transactions on different dApps in the Daodiseo ecosystem from your mobile device.

 ## Next steps

-To use Terra Station on your computer, visit the [Terra Station desktop tutorial](terra-station-desktop.md).
+To use Daodiseo Station on your computer, visit the [Daodiseo Station desktop tutorial](daodiseo-station-desktop.md).
 To learn how to use other Station features, visit the [Station guides](../README.md).